 Gwyn studied theater and play writing at Carnegie Mellon University, and was an Emmy Award nominated Daytime TV actress with over a dozen contract and recurring roles- as well as appearing on Prime time TV series.
 Favorites include: All My Children, (ABC), The Lucy Arnaz Show (CBS) and Woman of Valor (NBC) which received an Emmy Award.

-and to chat with Gwyn about your career- request a free 15 minute career session, go to the CONTACT page.
+and to chat with Gwyn about your career- request a FREE 15 minute career session.